BeaEsparcia/Spanish_Text_Classification_BERT/README.md

 - Fine-tunes the Spanish BERT model: dccuchile/bert-base-spanish-wwm-uncased
 - Implements a three-class classification task
-- Includes handcrafted, augmented training data
+- Includes synthetic and augmented training data
 - Provides detailed performance evaluation and visualizations
 - Tests model robustness with a curated set of challenging, real-like examples